So you wanna start drinking protein shakes, but don’t know where to begin?

 “In general, protein supplementation pre-AND post-workout increases physical performance, training session recovery, lean body mass, muscle hypertrophy, and strength.
 Specific gains, differ however based on protein type and amounts.”

-And in this extract:
+And in this study:

 “These results refute the commonly held belief that the timing of protein intake in and around a training session is critical to muscular adaptations and indicate that consuming adequate protein in combination with resistance exercise is the key factor for maximizing muscle protein accretion.”